 When, substantially, all the risks and rewards incidental to ownership of the equipment are held by the lessee it should be accounted for as a Finance Lease.
 The Financial Reporting Standard provides the following examples of situations that individually or in combination may lead to a lease being classified as a Finance Lease.

-- Ownership of the equipment is transferred to lessee at the end of term automatically
+- Ownership of the equipment is transferred to the lessee at the end of the term automatically

 - There is option/right to purchase for a low value (lower than the fair value) at end of term

 - The lease term covers most of the economic life of the equipment even if title is not transferred

 - At the beginning, the present value of the minimum lease payments amounts to at least substantially all the fair value of the equipment.

 - Is the equipment so specialised that it can only be used by the lessee?

 - If cancellation is allowed the losses are borne by the lessee